vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 ## Add a text parameter

 Now, let's add a simple text parameter for the cat's name, to our Cat List data source.
-To do this, we need to modify our `CustomCatList` data source class:
+To do this, we need to modify our `CustomCatList` class:
-1. Set `PropertyInputPossible` to `true`, to indicate that our data source has parameters that the user can set..
+1. Set `PropertyInputPossible` to `true`, to indicate that our data source has parameters that the user can set.
-1. Create a new `CustomListPropertyDefinition`.
-This object defines our text parameter.
+1. Create a new `CustomListPropertyDefinition` to define our text parameter.
-1. Add the `CustomListPropertyDefinition` object to the `PropertyInputDefaults` collection, to add it to the data source.
+1. Add the `CustomListPropertyDefinition` object to the `PropertyInputDefaults` collection.
+This registers the property with the data source.

 Note: In our last article, we used a proper `CustomCatList` class definition.
 But here, we're just going to use an object initializer inside the `GetDefinitionOverride` function.